• Skip to primary navigation

 Hello, spicy food lovers!
 Are you ready for a bowl of chili?
 If you're a spicy food lover, I'll bet you're a big chili lover, too.

-Like this recipe.
 I'm busting out the crock pot for my Southwest Style Slow Cooker Chili, and I think you're going to love it.

-Like this particular recipe brings in the flavors of the American Southwest, including roasted poblano peppers for a rich, earthy flavor.
+This recipe brings in the flavors of the American Southwest, including roasted poblano peppers for a rich, earthy flavor.
 Poblanos are exactly that, rich and earthy, particularly when they are roasted.

 Roasting poblano peppers is rather easy.
 If you have questions about roasting, see our page - How to Roast Chili Peppers.